Data Migrations with Movebot

 Movebot was built for data migrations and transfers.
 Our product has been specifically built to provide fast, simple, and cost-effective migrations.

 Performing a data migration in Movebot is a relatively simple process that can be set up in a few minutes.
-This guide will give you an overview of how a migration is modeled and executed in Movebot with an explanation of some key concepts to help you navigate the project.
+This guide will give you an overview of how a migration is modeled and executed in Movebot with an explanation of some key concepts to help you navigate the project, along with an overview video demonstrating how Movebot works.

 When configuring a migration in Movebot, there are a couple of key concepts that we have adopted to help make the process simple.
 It's useful to quickly skim through them to understand how we approach migrations.